Description

 Campus life staffers are event professionals who are often able to execute high-impact events on a large scale with limited resources.
 Often, the systems that campuses use impede their ability to create inclusive events.
 The emotions related to this are frustration, and often, overwhelm, as these skilled employees sometimes feel guilt over what the campus has not provided.
 Over time, these professionals may begin to design for the “typical students” they expect, since they often don’t have time to use an accessibility checklist for students whom they know quite well.

-Ensure campus engagement and inclusion – with regards to disability, race, identity, international citizenship, political and religious affiliation, socioeconomic status, and more – by joining us on December 6, 2023 for this online training.
+Ensure campus engagement and inclusion with regards to disability, race, identity, international citizenship, political and religious affiliation, socioeconomic status, and more.
 You’ll hear from expert presenters as they help you strategize from the planning stage and beyond to put diversity, equity and inclusion at the forefront in making sure you are creating a comfortable environment for everyone.

 The first step in getting diverse students to engage with one another is to actually get them to spaces that allow them to participate in new ways.
 Conduct intentional audits of your level of accessibility and inclusion, to help ensure that you are fostering diversity and inclusion at your events.